rcgsheffield/sheffield_hpc/stanage/software/apps/STAR.rst

 The following is an example batch submission script, ``my_job.sh``, to run the executable ``STAR``.
-The script requests 4 cores using the OpenMP parallel environment with a runtime of 30 minutes and 6 GB of real memory per core to generate a genome index using the above data/annotations.
+The script requests 4 cores using the OpenMP library and multi-threading with a runtime of 5 minutes and 1 GB of real memory per core to generate a genome index using the above data/annotations.

 .. code-block:: bash

          #!/bin/bash
          #SBATCH --job-name=STAR_test
-         #SBATCH --nodes=1
-         #SBATCH --ntasks-per-node=4
+         #SBATCH --cpus-per-task=4
-         #SBATCH --mem=24000
+         #SBATCH --mem=1000
          #SBATCH --output=output_STAR_4.%j.out
-         #SBATCH --time=00:60:00
+         #SBATCH --time=00:05:00
          #SBATCH --mail-user=a.person@sheffield.ac.uk
          #SBATCH --mail-type=ALL